 Because I decided to have a child, I somehow lost a certain sexual allure.
 I was no longer mysterious or available.
 My body had undergone a well-known, well-documented, and probably still-visible change, perpetuating the misogynistic concept that sex — or the consequences of it—had ruined me.
 I am tainted, used, less than; a shadow of what I could have been, had I decided to forgo the responsibility of motherhood.

-To determine a woman’s worth based on the decisions she makes with her body is to deny her basic humanity.
 On the opposite side of that coin is the belief that a woman is broken or ruined if she cannot and/or does not want to have children.
 Her body doesn’t do what it is made to do, so she has lost her purpose.
 And if she doesn’t want to use her body to house another life, she’s labeled selfish.
 Sweeping generalizations are painted over her personality, all because she isn’t using her body to follow a predetermined societal standard.
 What is she, if not an incubator for the coming generation?

 We treat women as if the decisions they make are either in direct conflict or thoughtless adherence to a mindless, physical entity that society is constantly shaping, judging, and exploiting.
 A vast majority of men can’t seem to handle or appreciate said entity, so it’s automatically assumed that the very people who inhabit it— women—are incapable as well.